aptech/tspdlib/docs/adf_1br.rst

     :type model: Scalar

-    :param pmax: Optional, the maximum number of lags for Dy.
+    :param pmax: Optional, the maximum number of lags for :math:`\delta y`.
 Default = 8.
     :type pmax: Scalar

     :param ic: Optional, the information criterion used for choosing lags.
 Default = 3.